trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 file that needs to be changed is the file is `<projectDir>/Version.cmake`_

-Each TriBITS repository can also contain a `<repoDir>/Version.cmake`_ file that sets varaibles which TriBITS packages in that repository can use to derive development and release version information.
+Each TriBITS repository can also contain a `<repoDir>/Version.cmake`_ file that sets variables which TriBITS packages in that repository can use to derive development and release version information.
 If the TriBITS repository also contains a `<repoDir>/Copyright.txt`_ file, then the information in ``<repoDir>/Version.cmake`` and ``<repoDir>/Copyright.txt`` are used to